irnamstf/2403-ITT440/10% Individual Assignment/10 MUHAMAD MUQRI BIN ABU HARIRAH/README.md

 ```

 ## Origin of Python
 Python is programming language that was created by Guido van Rossum in late 1980s as a successor to the ABC programming language.
+It was created at Centrum Wiskunde & Informatica (CWI) which is situated in the Netherlands.
 Python is an Open-source, high-level and general-purpose programming language.

 ## Why Python
 * Python can work wide different platforms such as Windows, Mac or Linux.
 * Python is a high-level language so it has a simple syntax similar to the english language.
 * Python has syntax that allows developers to write programs with fewer lines than some other     programming language.

-## Tools in Python language
+## Tool in Python language
 * python3

 ## Overview